sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

    **Exception:** In case the array length is controlled by the trusted admin/owner or the issue describes an impractical usage of parameters to reach OOG state then these submissions would be considered as **low**.
 5. **Chainlink Price Checks:** Issues related to `minAnswer` and `maxAnswer` checks on Chainlink's Price Feeds are considered medium **only** if the Watson explicitly mentions the price feeds (e.g. USDC/ETH) that require this check.

 ### IX.
-Duplication rules:
+Duplication guidelines:

-The duplication rules assume we have a "target issue", and the "potential duplicate" of that issue needs to meet the following requirements to be considered a duplicate.
+The duplication guidelines assume we have a "target issue", and the "potential duplicate" of that issue needs to meet the following requirements to be considered a duplicate.

 1. Identify the root cause
 2. Identify at least a Medium impact
 3. Identify a valid attack path or vulnerability path
-4. Fulfills other submission quality requirements (e.g. provides a PoC for categories that require one)

-Only when the "potential duplicate" meets all four requirements will the "potential duplicate" be duplicated with the "target issue", and all duplicates will be awarded the highest severity identified among the duplicates.
+Only when the "potential duplicate" meets all three requirements will the "potential duplicate" be duplicated with the "target issue", and all duplicates will be awarded the highest severity identified among the duplicates.

 Otherwise, if the "potential duplicate" doesn't meet all requirements, the "potential duplicate" will not be duplicated but could still be judged any other way (solo, a duplicate of another issue, invalid, or any other severity)